 Most loyalty program budgets are wrong before they reach a single agency inbox.
 The number a marketing team puts into a brief is usually the platform subscription plus a rough voucher fund, and nothing else.
 What it leaves out is reward liability (the ongoing financial obligation created by every point you issue), fulfilment cost (delivering rewards to members), and program management (the resource needed to keep the thing running).
 The result is either a shock quote that stalls the project, or a board presentation that gets rejected because the numbers do not hold up.

 This calculator is designed to fix that problem before it starts.
 Enter your four inputs below and you will get an estimated annual program cost split across the four components that drive the real number.
-It is a planning range, not a final quote, but it is accurate enough to anchor a budget conversation, qualify agency proposals, and build a one-page investment case.
+The output is a planning range, not a final quote, but it is accurate enough to anchor a budget conversation, qualify agency proposals, and build a one-page investment case.

 The four cost components of any loyalty program are platform, reward liability, fulfilment, and management.
 Most brands budget only the first and forget the other three.